 \subsection{Financial preliminaries}

-The derivative pricing and CVA problem relates different variables from both financial theory and contractual agreement; here we discuss some of these variables involved in such computations.
+The derivative pricing and CVA pricing problems relate different variables pertaining to the contractual agreement and market state variables; here we discuss some of these variables involved in such computations.

-\emph{Portfolio Process} $-$ Assume a probability space $(\Omega, \mathcal F, \mathbbm Q)$, where $\Omega$ is the set of economic events, $\mathcal F$ is the sigma algebra for $\Omega$, and a probability measure $\mathbbm Q$.
+\emph{Portfolio Process} --- Assume a probability space $(\Omega, \mathcal F, \mathbbm Q)$, where $\Omega$ is the set of economic events, $\mathcal F$ is the sigma algebra for $\Omega$, and a probability measure $\mathbbm Q$.
 Let $T$ be a fixed, positive integer denoting the number of time steps in the model economy.
 We let $\mathcal F_t, 0 \leq t \leq T$ be a filtration of sub-$\sigma$ algebras of $\mathcal F$, where $\mathcal F_0 \subseteq \mathcal F_1 \subseteq \cdots \subseteq \mathcal F_T =\mathcal F$.
 Define the discounted portfolio value (of a single derivative or a basket of derivatives) to be a random variable $V: \Omega \to [0,\infty)$.
 Let $V_t$ be a $\mathcal F_t$ measurable adapted stochastic process, representing the discounted portfolio value at time $t$, $\forall t \in [T]$.

 There are numerous events that can lead to a credit event, and of the most common nature may be attributed to operations of financially unsound nature.
-We formally define the concepts of random variables on default times, survival probabilities and the recovery rates for a counterparty trade.
+We formally define the concepts of random variables on default times, survival probabilities and the recovery rates.

-\emph{Credit/Default Event} $-$ Let $\tau : \Omega \to [T] \cup \{\infty\}$ be the random variable for the time of a credit event (e.g., a bankruptcy).
+\emph{Credit/Default Event} --- Let $\tau : \Omega \to [T] \cup \{\infty\}$ be the random variable for the time of a credit event (e.g., a bankruptcy).
 The list of credit events include but are not limited to those outlined by the International Swaps and Derivatives Association \cite{isda2003}.
 Further discussions on Financial Law is not discussed as it is not central to our work.